Overview

 annual management fee of $6,000 per year.
 Our minimum annual management fee will not apply

 to the calendar year in which the new advisory client becomes an advisory client.
-Advisory clients
+Scwhab-referred

-referred to us by Schwab typically are subject to a lower minimum annual management fee of
+advisory clients are subject to a lower minimum annual management fee of $4,000, which is

-amount or no minimum fee amount.
-We waive our minimum annual management fee from time
+minimum fee amount or no minimum fee amount.
+We waive our minimum annual management

-We engage third-parties not affiliated with us (sub-advisers) to manage or otherwise provide
+We engage third-party sub-advisers not affiliated with us to manage or otherwise provide advisory

-portfolios, including fees of the sub-advisers.
-The amount of the costs, fees and expenses
+portfolios, including fees of the third-party sub-advisers.
+The amount of the costs, fees and

-associated with such sub-advised strategies or model portfolios will fluctuate, but our management
+expenses associated with such sub-advised strategies or model portfolios will fluctuate, but our

-fee percentage will remain the same.
-The sub-adviser will deduct the sub-adviser fees from
+management fee percentage will remain the same.
+The third-party sub-adviser will debit their

 Factors that influence the amount of management fees we charge advisory clients include client